pramonow/android-horizontalLists/README.md

 ```

 As for the buttons, 3 buttons are provided (Top right, bottom left and bottom right).
-In default they are invisible, but if you get The botoom it will automatically be visible.
+In default they are invisible, but if you get the button it will automatically be visible.

 ```     var buttonLeftBot = horizontalListBundler.getHorizontalList(0).getBottomLeftButton()
         buttonLeftBot.setText("Button 1")